haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 unzip haddock3-protein-dna-basic.zip
 </a>

-Decompressing the file will create the `haddock3-protein-dna-basic` directory with the following subdirectories and items:
+Decompressing the file will create the `haddock3-protein-dna-basic` directory with the following subdirectories and items: # todo formatting
 * `workflow`:
  - `protein-dna-basic.cfg`, a Haddock configuration file.
 * `pdbs`: <more here, todo>